mozman/ezdxf/docs/source/dxfinternals/block_management.rst

 Block Management Structures
 ===========================

-A BLOCK is a kind of layout like the modelspace or a paperspace, with the similarity that all these layouts are containers for other graphical DXF entities.
+A BLOCK is a kind of layout like the modelspace or a paperspace layout, with the similarity that all these layouts are containers for other graphical DXF entities.
 This block definition can be referenced in other layouts by the INSERT entity.
-By using block references the same set of graphical entities can be located multiple times at different layouts, this block references can be stretched and rotated without modifying the original entities.
+By using block references, the same set of graphical entities can be located multiple times at different layouts, this block references can be stretched and rotated without modifying the original entities.
 A block is referenced only by its name defined by the DXF tag :code:`(2, name)`, there is a second DXF tag :code:`(3, name2)` for the block name, which is not further documented by Autodesk, and I haven't tested what happens I